pm-self-learning/octocat-supply-copilot-exercise/docs/exercise.md

          2. In the terminal, run `npm run dev`
          3. Open the Frontend app (it runs on port 5137).
          4. Navigate to Products.
 Add items to the cart (note the icon updating).
 Click on the Cart icon to navigate to the Cart page.
 See the total, and adding/removing items from the cart.
   11. Once you are happy with the changes, you can end the session in Copilot Chat by clicking on `Done`.
+Note that you can also see which files it has changed and have the option to discard the changes or undo all changes if you do not like what GitHub Copilot has done.

   12. Run the following commands to commit and push the changes:
     ```bash